frconor-ebook/meditations/_posts/2025-10-10-the-healing-of-the-ten-lepers.md

 These virtues dispose the soul to a closer union with God and to a conscientious pursuit of the supernatural virtues.
 The Christian knows how to transform the practice of the social virtues into so many acts of love of God.

 Charity ennobles, and elevates these actions to a higher plane.
-All love comes from God.
-God is love.
+"All love comes from God. ...
+God is love" (1 John 4:7-8).
 We are called to witness to that reality, to show love in all sorts of ways and moments, through forgiving, through mercy, through patience, through kindness.

 Mother Teresa says, "A few kind words cost very little, but their echoes are endless."
 Gratitude is a human virtue that adds a great deal to social life.
 It consists of the affectionate recognition of a favor received.

-We realize that somebody has done some little act of service for us, or has been kind to us, or said some kind words, which hopefully we realize that we don\'t deserve.
+We realize that somebody has done some little act of service for us, or has been kind to us, or said some kind words, which hopefully we realize that we don\'t really deserve.
 All the glory to God.

 Sometimes it\'s only possible to say *thank you* or respond with some similar expression.
 Our gratitude can be shown by the cheerfulness that we impart to the words.

-St. Thomas Aquinas said, "According to the natural order of things, it is fitting that the recipient of a favor should respond with due gratitude to his benefactor" (Thomas Aquinas, *Summa Theologiae*, 2-2, Question 106).
+St. Thomas Aquinas said, "According to the natural order of things, it is fitting that the recipient of a favor should respond with due gratitude to his benefactor" (Thomas Aquinas, *Summa Theologiae*, 2-2, Q106).

 To show our gratitude will very often cost very little.
 It\'s the least we can do to say *thank you*.

 The effects of virtue can be manifold.
 It can contribute remarkably to a more friendly environment.
 Everybody loves to hear those sweet words, *thank you*.
 It livens up our day, soothes little pains or aches in our hearts, perhaps.

-As we become more sensitive and grateful to other people, we can find ourselves reacting almost instinctively to the general welfare: that our house be clean and orderly, that our workplace be attractive and agreeable, that our appearance is neat.
+As we become more sensitive and grateful to other people, we can find ourselves acting almost instinctively to the general welfare: that our house be clean and orderly, that our workplace be attractive and agreeable, that our appearance is neat.

 If at any time we find things a little out of order, we make an effort to forgive and to forget.
 We should try and do our best to make life pleasant for others.
 Often those can be manifested in small details.
 Gentlemen should hold the door open for a lady.
 Allow them to go first in queues, especially to women with small children, or women carrying a child or who\'s pregnant.